 and a left

-property to the dropdown items causes them to shift toward the right from their default position.
-Subsequently, when the button receives focus, they’ll smoothly transition back to their original position.
+property to the dropdown items causes them to shift toward the left from their default position.
+Subsequently, when the button receives focus, the dropdown items will smoothly transition back to their original position.

 To enhance the visual flow of the dropdown menu, let’s add a delay when the menu items slide in and out.